typelevel/cats-mtl/docs/src/main/mdoc/mtl-classes/functorlisten.md

 ---
 layout: docs
-title:  "FunctorListen"
+title:  "Listen"
 section: "mtlclasses"
-source: "core/src/main/scala/cats/mtl/FunctorListen.scala"
+source: "core/src/main/scala/cats/mtl/Listen.scala"
-scaladoc: "#cats.mtl.FunctorListen"
+scaladoc: "#cats.mtl.Listen"
 ---

-## FunctorListen
+## Listen

-`FunctorListen` extends `FunctorTell` and expands upon its ability to write to a log, by also providing a way to access the log when given a value `F[A]`.
+`Listen` extends `Tell` and expands upon its ability to write to a log, by also providing a way to access the log when given a value `F[A]`.

 This means, given an `F[A]` we can use `listen` to see the accumulated value inside, by turning it into an `F[(A, L)]`.
 That comes in handy whenever you want to do something with your accumulated log.